 All art mediums are welcome "Sculpture, Photography, Print, Drawing, Painting, Collage, Mixed Media ......... as long as it reflect the theme of Bruny Island birds and all birds depicted are those that can be seen on Bruny Island. ( For a Bird list of Bruny Island Birds - click here )

 The Art exhibitions at the previous festivals have been a visual delight and a popular feature of the festival.

-In 2018 the exhibition returns to the Adventure Bay Hall.
+In 2022 the exhibition will be held in the Dennes Point Village Hall.
 Doors will open 10am to 5pm

-Once again there will be a (hotly contested) people's choice award with a prize now of $300 value.
+People's Choice Award: Once again there will be a (hotly contested) people's choice award with a prize to be announced.